univention/univention-corporate-server/doc/architecture/services/app-center.rst

    to app* assigned, is responsible to handle the JSON files written by the *Listener module service*.

 .. seealso::

-   For app software developers, refer to the following content in :cite:t:`ucs-app-center`, :ref:`connection-idm` for information about how to connect an app with the identity management.
+   For app software developers, refer to the following content in :cite:t:`ucs-app-center`:

+   * :ref:`connection-idm` for information about how to connect an app with the identity management.

    * :ref:`provisioning`